YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario01/README.md

 git clone https://github.com/NetApp/Verda ~/Verda
 ```

-## J. Trident configuration on the secondary cluster
+## K. Trident configuration on the secondary cluster

 The last part of this chapter is the Trident configuration on the secondary cluster.
 The following will: